Process-Control-Lab-CME3-136/FluidMechatronix-Lab-Folder/README.md

   - **pysindy.ipynb** : pySINDy (Sparse Indetification of Non-Linear Dynamics) based SISO and SIMO models for Fluid Mechatronix in python.
   - **rgs_signal.m** : Function to generate RGS signal in matlab.

+### Automation:[In Progress]
+  - **constants.py** : Stores all global constants used by fsm_states.py
+  - **fsm_states.py** : Finite state machine based model, will be used in conjunction with RL based agents to automate Fluid Mechatronix lab machine.
+  - **plotter.py** : Almost identical to the pre-existing plotter.py in State_space_modelling/ directory with minor changes.

+### RL Agents:[In Progress]
+  - **Qlearning.ipynb** : Q learning based agent for simulated environment (based on Fluid Mechatronix lab machine).
+  - **A2C.py** : Advantage Actor Critic agent trained on simulated environment.
+  - **A3C.py** : Asynchronous Advantage Actor Critic agent trained on simulated environment for 3000 episodes.
+  - **A2C/A3C Agents** : Actor and Critic agent weights (as .h5 files)
 ## Data:

 ### Plots and Data: